Dlowery2120/buy-car-devante-daulen/README2.md

 ### User Stories
 #### MVP
+User can browse all Dealerships
 User can browse all cars
-User can browse all Dealerships
-Loan can check Bank Account
 User can arrange loan
-#### Stretch Goals